elaaatif/Computer-Vision/readme.md

 ## Overview
 This project focuses on detecting  wildfire-affected areas using satellite  imagery.
 Wildfires pose a significant threat to ecosystems, human lives, and infrastructure, making early detection and accurate mapping of affected areas critical for disaster management.
 By leveraging advanced deep learning techniques, this project aims to develop a robust system for identifying and localizing wildfire-affected regions with high precision.

 The project is divided into two main components: **object detection** .
-For object detection, we use the **Faster R-CNN** (Region-based Convolutional Neural Network) model, a state-of-the-art deep learning model known for its accuracy and efficiency in detecting objects in complex scenes.
+For object detection, we use the **Faster R-CNN** (Region-based Convolutional Neural Network) model,a  deep learning model known for its accuracy and efficiency in detecting objects in complex scenes.Using diffrent backbones [EfficientNet-B3 ,ResNet101 , ResNet50] lavrege a better comprehension of the model and the challenges it took to make .

 ---